MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-deployment-aad.md

 ---
-title: Deploy Conditional Access App Control for catalog apps with Azure AD
+title: Classic portal -  Deploy Conditional Access App Control for catalog apps with Azure AD
-description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control for catalog apps with Azure AD. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control for catalog apps with Azure AD. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---

-# Deploy Conditional Access App Control for catalog apps with Azure AD
+# Classic portal: Deploy Conditional Access App Control for catalog apps with Azure AD

 [!INCLUDE [Banner for top of topics](includes/banner.md)]